nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Records a returning activity.

-Format: `return b/BOOKNAME r/READERNAME`
+Format: `return bc/BARCODE`

-* Let reader at the specified name READERNAME return the book specified by name BOOKNAME
+* Let reader returns the book specified by barcode BARCODE

 Examples:
-* `return b/The Old Man and the Sea r/Alex Yeoh` records a rental entry that reader whose name is Alex Yeoh returned a book which name is The Old Man and the Sea
+* `return bc/1202179131` records a rental entry that the book with the corresponding barcode has been returned.

-#### Finding records by name : `findrecord`
+#### Finding records by keyword(s) : `findrecord`

-Finds books whose names contain any of the given keywords.
+Finds relevant records with book titles containing any of the given keywords.

 Format: `findrecord KEYWORD [MORE_KEYWORDS]`

 #### Listing all records : `listrecord`

-Lists all the current in-store books.
+Lists all the current records related to borrowing and returning books .

 Format: `listrecord`